PixelMindMC/PixelChatGuardian/README.md

   messages.
 - **Advanced Link Filtering**: Prevent spam and harmful links from cluttering your chat.
 - **Emoji Support**: Allow players to express themselves with a wide range of emojis.
+- **Chat Codes Support**: Allows players to use the Minecraft chat codes.
 - **Customizable Settings**: Tailor the plugin's moderation settings to suit your server's needs.
+- **Compatibility with other Chat Plugins**: Our plugin is designed to work seamlessly alongside other chat plugins, allowing you to integrate and use it with your existing setup.

 ## Installation